bungle/lua-resty-session/README.md

 With version 2.0 we started to support pluggable session data storage adapters.
 We do currently have support for these backends:

-* `cookie` aka Client Side Cookie
+* `cookie` aka Client Side Cookie (this is the default adapter)
 * `shm` aka Lua Shared Dictionary
 * `memcache` aka Memcached Storage Backend (thanks @zandbelt)
 * `redis` aka Redis Backend

-Here are some comparision about the backends:
+Here are some comparisons about the backends:

 |                               | cookie | shm  | memcache | redis |
 | :---------------------------- | :----: | :--: | :------: | :---: |